- The Nursing Home Problem

 - failure to prevent dehydration and malnutrition

-The number of doctors who care for nursing home patients is inadequate.
+The number of physicians who care for nursing home patients is inadequate.
 But this does not give doctors and other health care providers the right to ignore or not fully care for nursing home patients.
 The truth is that a small minority of medical doctors do not provide the same level of care to someone who is elderly and in a nursing home than they would to other patients.
 These patients deserve the same respect as anyone else.
 Too often this gets forgotten.Settlement/Trial Value of Nursing Home Cases We have come a long way in the fight against nursing home abuse and neglect.
 Twenty years ago, few lawyers were bringing nursing home neglect and abuse cases.

 Sometimes, having a good lawyer is as important as having a good case.

 According to a report by Jury Verdict Research, The 5 Myths of Nursing Home Litigation, premises liability accounts for 8% of all long-term care liability cases.
-Furthermore, plaintiffs have a recovery probability of over 50% in nursing home cases compared with approximately 30% for medical malpractice cases.
+Furthermore, plaintiffs have a recovery probability of over 50% in nursing home cases compared with approximately 30% of medical malpractice cases.
 The median verdict for nursing home negligence approaches $200,000 and can rise to $13 million when the verdict includes punitive damages.
 Punitive damage awards accompanied 19% of all plaintiff verdicts with a median award of $900,000.

 Plaintiffs in Maryland will not receive punitive damages in nursing home neglect cases but punitive damages are available in nursing home abuse cases.